microsoft/appcenter-sdk-android/README.md

 * **Did the app crash in last session:** At any time after starting the SDK, you can check if the app crashed in the previous session:

     ```Java
-    ErrorReporting.hasCrashedInLastSession();
+    Crashes.hasCrashedInLastSession();
     ```

 * **Details about the last crash:** If your app crashed previously, you can get details about the last crash:

     ```Java
-    ErrorReporting.getLastSessionErrorReport();
+    Crashes.getLastSessionErrorReport();
     ```

-* **Enable or disable the Error Reporting module:**  You can disable and opt out of using the ErrorReporting module by calling the `setEnabled()` API and the SDK will collect no crashes for your app.
+* **Enable or disable the Crashes module:**  You can disable and opt out of using the Crashes module by calling the `setEnabled()` API and the SDK will collect no crashes for your app.
 Use the same API to re-enable it by passing `true` as a parameter.

     ```Java
-    ErrorReporting.setEnabled(false);
+    Crashes.setEnabled(false);
     ```

     You can also check if the module is enabled or not using the `isEnabled()` method:

     ```Java
-    ErrorReporting.isEnabled();
+    Crashes.isEnabled();
     ```

-* **Advanced Scenarios:**  The Error Reporting module provides callbacks for developers to perform additional actions before and when sending crash reports to Sonoma.
+* **Advanced Scenarios:**  The Crashes module provides callbacks for developers to perform additional actions before and when sending crash reports to Sonoma.
 This gives you added flexibility on the error reports that will be sent.
-To handle the callbacks, you must either implement all methods in the `ErrorReportingListener` interface, or override the `AbstractErrorReportingListener` class and pick only the ones you're interested in.
+To handle the callbacks, you must either implement all methods in the `CrashesListener` interface, or override the `AbstractCrashesListener` class and pick only the ones you're interested in.
-You create your own Error Reporting listener and assign it like this:
+You create your own Crashes listener and assign it like this:

     ```Java
-    ErrorReportingListener customListener = new ErrorReportingListener() {
+    CrashesListener customListener = new CrashesListener() {
         // implement callbacks as seen below
     };

-    ErrorReporting.setListener(customListener);
+    Crashes.setListener(customListener);
     ```

     The following callbacks are provided: